■ 1. Overview.

 ⧈ Mission Statement:

-⚀ There are many excellent web sites that present information on various neuromuscular disorders.
-When I looked at the web, I was struck by how scattered the information was and how much of the information was very technical.
-Therefore, the primary intention of this site is to help integrate different sources and provide background to help the reader cope with complex medical jargon and methods.
-I am not trying to be comprehensive, and I do not want to be redundant and present information already covered elsewhere.
+⚀ There are many excellent websites that present information on IBM.
+However, I was struck by how much of the information was very technical.
+Therefore, the primary mission of this site is to provide accurate and understandable information to help the reader make sense of, and cope with IBM.

 ⚀ I am not a medical doctor and this information is not intended to be read as medical advice nor is it a substitute for medical advice.
 Please consult your physician if you have medical concerns.
 I have done my best to offer a layman's interpretation of this material.
-Any opinions offered are personal and do not reflect those of my employer.
-Thanks.
+Thank you.

-⧈ Contact: For comments or improvements, please contact Bill at firstname.lastname@example.org
+⧈ Contact: For comments or improvements, please contact Bill at bill.tillier [ at ] gmail.com

 ⧈ Search by JRank